 Tip #4: Remember: insurance is for protection, not investment

 Perhaps it was due to lack of education or awareness, but some life insurance sales reps could not differentiate between buying insurance for protection and for investment.
 As a consumer, it’s very important for us to remember this and select a life insurance company that knows this fact too.
 The financially sound thing to do is to protect you and your loved ones by buying a term life policy, and use the rest of your money to sign up for other investment products.

 Tip #5: Choose a life insurance company that answers your queries

-Before signing your name on the dotted line, be sure to ask your life insurance broker everything that’s on your mind.
-Can your policy be renewed, and if so, when?
+Before signing your name on the dotted line, be sure to ask your insurance broker in Bend, OR (if that’s where you reside) everything that’s on your mind.
+The right thing to do is to research questions to ask your advisor and if the answers are satisfactory, then you’ve got a good insurance company that cares about their policyholders.
+For starters, you can ask equations like, can your policy be renewed, and if so, when?
 Will you Get a term life insurance quote here?
 How long are premiums under guarantee that the fee won’t be increased?
-The right thing to do is to research questions to ask your advisor and if the answers are satisfactory, then you’ve got a good insurance company that cares about their policy holders.

 Tip #6: Researching online

 Any respectable life insurance company will not hesitate to put up a website to display information pertaining to their insurance products.
 I like to key in phrases containing names of insurance firms such as Zander insurance reviews or life insurance company testimonials to find out conversation revolving these firms.
 Netizens can be pretty unforgiving if they feel that they’ve been wronged by certain insurance firms so you can be sure to get the lowdown on any company you want.

 If you want to seek the right life insurance company, ask if they have a 30-day free look rule.
 You can use this to your advantage by looking at your policy and taking your time to understand the ins and outs.
 The rule should allow you to cancel your intention to buy that policy and obtain your premium if you are not satisfied.